 T. Rowe Price has established an Investment Advisory Committee with respect to the fund.
 The committee chair is ultimately responsible for the day-to-day management of the fund's portfolio and works with the committee in developing and executing the fund's investment program.
-The members of the committee are as follows: Larry J. Puglia, Chair, Jason Adams, Ziad Bakri, Jon Michael Friar, Paul Greene II, Kate Hobbs, Lu Liu, Jodi Love, Vivian Si, James Stillwagon, Alan Tu, Anthony Bruce Wang, Justin P. White, and Rouven John Wool-Lewis.
+The members of the committee are as follows: John D. Linehan, Chair, Jason Adams, Ziad Bakri, Mark S. Finn, Ryan S. Hedrick, Jonathan R. Hussey, Kate Hobbs, Shinwoo Kim, Daniel Martino, Heather K. McPherson, Andy Peters, Melanie A. Abate Rizzo, Daniel Shear, Matthew J. Snowling, and Preeta Ragavan Srinivasan.
 The following information provides the year that the chair (portfolio manager) first joined the Firm and the chair's specific business experience during the past five years (although the chair may have had portfolio management responsibilities for a longer period).

-Mr. Puglia has been chair of the committee since the fund's inception in 2000.
-He joined the Firm in 1990 and his investment experience dates from 1989.
+Mr. Linehan has been chair of the committee since 2015.
+He joined the Firm in 1998 and his investment experience dates from 1989.
 He has served as a portfolio manager with the Firm throughout the past five years.
-Effective October 1, 2021, Mr. Puglia will step down as a portfolio manager and Chair of the fund's Investment Advisory Committee.
-Paul D. Greene II will succeed Mr. Puglia to become portfolio manager of the fund and Chair of the fund's Investment Advisory Committee.
-During the past five years, Mr. Greene has served as a portfolio manager for other T. Rowe Price Funds and has assisted the portfolio manager in managing the fund since January 1, 2020 as an associate portfolio manager.
-He joined the Firm in 2006 and his investment experience dates from that time.
 The Statement of Additional Information provides additional information about the portfolio manager's compensation, other accounts managed by the portfolio manager, and the portfolio manager's ownership of the fund's shares.